 - For finalists A to F, click here.

 - For finalists G to M, click here.

-- Check out many of the featured extracts and illustrations by downloading free copies of the the UV 2012 anthology, the UV 2014 anthology, and the UV 2016 anthology.
+- Check out many of the featured extracts and illustrations by downloading free copies of the UV2012 anthology, the UV2014 anthology, the UV2016 anthology, and the UV2018 anthology.